countvajhula/mindstream/README.rst

    (concat (file-name-as-directory (getenv "HOME"))
            "tmp/mindstream"))

-Note that this path is for *anonymous sessions* only.
+Remember that the path we are configuring here is for *anonymous sessions* only.
 If you decide to keep a session around and save it via ``mindstream-save`` (default binding: ``C-c C-r C-s``), it would be saved to ``mindstream-save-session-path`` which defaults to your home folder.
 You can customize this as well, of course:

 .. code-block:: elisp